 Your right to access, as detailed above, or to obtain copies of your personal information may extend to (but is not limited to) some or all of the following items below.

 - Any charges applied to your account

-If you have provided your consent to receive direct marketing communications, for instance when you submit your name and contact details through our website, or when you apply for a loan, we will use your contact information to communicate with you in relation to products and services which you have confirmed you would like to hear about from us.
-We may contact you for this marketing purpose by post, SMS, telephone or email.
+If you are opted-in to receive direct marketing communications, for instance when you submit your name and contact details through our website, or when you apply for a loan, we will use your contact information to communicate with you in relation to products and services which you have confirmed you would like to hear about from us.
+Depending on the specific permissions you gave, we may contact you by post, SMS, telephone or email.

 We are serious about guarding the security of your personal information and the details of any transactions or applications made.
-We take appropriate technical and organisational measures to protect against unauthorised or unlawful processing of your personal information and against accidental loss or destruction of, or damage to, your personal information.
+We use the triage of Confidentiality, Integrity and Availability (CIA) as the keystones to our technical and organisational controls.
+This helps us protect against unauthorised or unlawful processing, accidental loss or destruction of, or damage to, your personal information.

 If you require a printed copy of this Privacy Notice or a copy in another format such as audio or Braille, then please contact us using the contact page.